 How to Protect Yourself in a Multicar Pileup Caused by Fog, Snow, or Ice

-Chain-reaction crashes like the deadly one on a foggy Louisiana highway are unpredictable.
+Chain-reaction crashes are unpredictable.
 Here's what to do if you're in one.

-Whether it’s on social media or TV news, it seems like every week there’s another video of a multicar pileup crash on a highway.
-As fog, smoke, and winter weather increase the risk of severe car crashes, you might be wondering what—if anything—you can do to protect yourself from getting involved in a similar multivehicle crash, or what to do if you find yourself stuck in one.
+It seems like every week there’s another video of a multicar pileup crash on a highway.
+Fog, smoke, and winter weather all increase the risk of severe car crashes, but is there anything you can do to protect yourself from getting involved in one?
+And what happens if you do?

 Once a chain-reaction crash starts, it can be impossible to avoid further collisions, so it’s important to recognize the risk factors for a pileup to prevent it from happening in the first place.
 Chain-reaction collisions tend to take place when “the driving conditions have changed because the environment has changed,” says Robert Swint, CEO of ATA Associates, a crash investigation firm based in Texas that has analyzed more than 6,000 crashes over 50 years, including many chain-reaction collisions.